stylify/web/content/docs/stylify/runtime.md

 navigationTitle: Runtime

+title: "Runtime"
-title: "Learn how to use the @stylify/stylify runtime and start using the Stylify in no time."
+description: "Learn how to use the @stylify/stylify runtime and start using the Stylify in no time."
 ---

 Runtime is ment to be used in a browser.
 Under the hood it uses Compiler.
 It generates CSS from any added or changed element.